 Bishop Dr. Joel Nelson, the Church Planter, enlisted thirty five people, who included several ministers to help him prepare the church to accomplish a threefold task; (1) Exalt the Savior, (2) Equip the Saints, and (3) Evangelize the Sinner.

-Married to Ethel Nelson, a retired federal worker, who ministers with her husband on many occasion in workshops and conferences.
+He is married to the former Ethel Louise Daniel of Orange, Virginia.
+Mrs. Nelson, a retired federal worker, ministers with her husband on many occasion in workshops and conferences.
 She has also accompanied him on mission trips to places such as Austria, Rome, and into the New England states.
+Their son Kevin Nelson resides in Prince Georges County, Maryland.

 In 2010, Dr. Nelson retired from his position as Director of Church Development for the Fredericksburg Area Baptist Network after twelve years of service.
 He planted the New Destiny Baptist Church and its first meeting was held on April 22, 2010 at the Ruritan Club in Spotsylvania County, Virginia.
 The church began by having a monthly worship service before launching.
 Its goal was to have the right focus and for reaching others, that goal was “Making Disciples Who Makes A Difference.”